wilvk/blog-hugo/content/posts/hugo-for-beginners.md

 # Onwards and upwards

 These are just a few things I have found while setting up a Hugo blog.
-For more info, I have found the [Hugo docs](https://gohugo.io/getting-started/usage/) are quite useful.
+For more info, I have found the [Hugo docs](https://gohugo.io/getting-started/usage/) are also quite useful.

 Happy blogging!